By Mark C. Wilson

 We expect that global savings of at least 75% of current payments to journals can be made by using modern publishing providers such as Scholastica and Ubiquity, and by reallocating subscription payments toward article processing charges.
 What is the research community waiting for?

-* Reproduced with permission from The Conversation, under Creative Commons licence.
+Reproduced with permission from The Conversation, under the Creative Commons licence.
 This article originally appeared on 12 December, 2017.

 Mark C. Wilson is a Senior Lecturer in Computer Science at the University of Auckland.
 He is a board member for MathOA, and its delegate to the Fair Open Access Alliance.
 Both of these are nonprofit organizations registered in the Netherlands.